sandeep066/js-all-projects/notes/HowBrowserWorks.md

 **Key points**
 - Often handled by the GPU
-- Does NOT trigger repaint or reflow
+- Does **NOT** trigger repaint or reflow
-- Improves performance and smooth animations
+- Works on already-painted layers only

 **Why needed**
-- Allows efficient updates without re-painting everything
-- Enables smooth scrolling and animations
+- Enables smooth animations and scrolling
+- Avoids re-painting everything for simple visual changes

+**Final result**
+- The **final image is produced and displayed on the screen**

 ---
 ## 1️⃣1️⃣ JavaScript Interaction (Important Rules)